chipchap31/codeadvisor/README.md

 1. The page is redirected with the id of feedback.
 1. The previous feedback are successfully shown and can be edited.
 1. When the submit button is pressed, the page is redirected to the right page with the changes.

+> As a student, I want to be able to delete my account completely, as I no longer require this service.
+1. The user hovers on their profile username and a dropdown appears.
+1. The user clicks profile the page loads and display the profile info.
+1. The user hovers on the more icon and the delete option appears.
+1. The modal appears and user is provided options to cancel or delete.
+1. When cancel is pressed the modal closes and the account deletion is canceled.
+1. When the delete is pressed the page loads the index page and the account deletion is completed.

+> As a student, I want to be able to edit my profile, as I want to change my Github username.
+1. The user hovers on their profile username and a dropdown appears.
+1. The user clicks profile the page loads and display the profile info.
+1. The user hovers on the more icon and the edit option appears.
+1. When the edit page appears it is clear for the user that it is a form.
+1. When the user clicks on "Save changes" the page loads the profile page again and the changes can be seen.

 ## Mobile responsiveness